MathOnco/Mistic/Readme.md

   * ```bokeh serve --port 5098 --show image_tSNE_GUI```
   * This runs a bokeh server locally and will automatically open the interactive dashboard in your browser at http://localhost:5098/image_tSNE_GUI

-* For detailed instructions on how to run Mistic on the t-CyCIF data, please check: https://mistic-rtd.readthedocs.io/en/latest/vignette_example.html
+* For instructions on how to run Mistic on the t-CyCIF data, please check: https://mistic-rtd.readthedocs.io/en/latest/vignette_example_tcycif.html
+* For instructions on how to run Mistic on the toy data from our NSCLC Vectra FoVs, please check:https://mistic-rtd.readthedocs.io/en/latest/vignette_example_vectra.html

 ## Additional information